BoMarconiHenriksen/bobRossByCollegeImpossible/README.md

 How many lines does the .txt file have?
 How many times does the .txt file write "RUINED" ?
 How many different users does the .txt file contain ?
-What is most used word in the .txt file ?
+What is most used word in the .txt file?
 How many messages was written after 05:00 ?

 ## How to run the project?